NineTailTeam/Genshin-Impact-Macro/Combat/Ganyu/ARR/README.md

 FAQ:
 	Q: Ganyu doesn't do what she's supposed to do/The macro doesn't work
-    A:
+    A: Make sure to hold W while using macro

         AHK: Make sure you are running as ADMINISTRATOR and the AHK icon is H

-        AHK: Increase First Attack Reset

-    Q: Ganyu goes into Aimed-Shot mode but doesn't exit
+    Q: Ganyu doesn't attack/Ganyu is inconsistent
     A:
         AHK: Increase MidReset

 	Q: Ganyu isn't a machine gun
+	A:
+		AHK: Decrease MidReset

+	Q: Ganyu keeps getting stuck in Aim mode
 	A:
 		AHK: Decrease MidReset

   Installation Guide:

     AHK: https://www.youtube.com/watch?v=hf72PyAe-Qk